apache/incubator/README.md

 ## Building & Running the site

 There is a custom `bake.sh` file that is used to build the website.
 You can call it with any of the [arguments you would pass to jbake](http://jbake.org/docs/2.5.1/#bake_command).
-The easiest way to use it is to run `./bake.sh -b -s` this will start up JBake in a watching mode as you make changes it will refresh after a short period of time.
+The easiest way to use it is to run `./bake.sh -b -s` This will start up JBake in a watching mode as you make changes it will refresh after a short period of time.
-While working with it locally, you'll notice that the site URLs redirect to `incubator.apache.org`, to change this edit `jbake.properties` and uncomment the line referencing `localhost`
+While working with it locally, you'll notice that the site URLs redirect to `incubator.apache.org`;
+to change this edit `jbake.properties` and uncomment the line referencing `localhost`

 ## Jenkins Setup

 Commits to the `jbake-site` branch are automatically checked out and built using `build_site.sh`.
 Once this goes live those commits will go against `master`.
 The jenkins job can be found at [https://builds.apache.org/view/H-L/view/Incubator/job/Incubator%20Site/](https://builds.apache.org/view/H-L/view/Incubator/job/Incubator%20Site/)
 The result of the commits are pushed to the `asf-site` branch which are then published using `gitwcsub`

 ## Asciidoctor

 Most of the pages in the site are written using Asciidoctor.
 While it is a form of asciidoc it does have some [syntax differences that are worth reviewing](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/)

 ## Groovy Templates

 The site templates are written in groovy scripts.
 Even though the files end with `.gsp` they are not GSP files and do not have access to tag libraries.
 You can run custom code in them, similar to what is done in [homepage.gsp](templates/homepage.gsp)